 When and how will Baby sleep during this time?

-During the first 3 months of his life, Baby is going to sleep a lot.
+During the first 3 months of her life, Baby is going to sleep a lot.
 In fact, for these first 3 months of life, babies sleep between 14 and 17 hours of sleep in every 24-hour day.
 On the other hand, this sleep is mostly going to happen in short burst, generally not longer than 1 to 3 hours long, though some babies learn to sleep for several hours in a row at night.

 These short bursts happen for two reasons.
 First, babies and newborns’ sleep cycles are shorter than adults – an adult sleep cycle generally lasts about 90 minutes, while a baby’s sleep cycle is only about 60 minutes long.
 The second and more practical reason, though, is that babies’ stomachs are so so small they only fit a few ounces of breast milk or formula, and they do so much growing in these early months, that they need to wake up and refuel by feeding every few hours, so they’re all energized and ready for their next naps.

 How is Baby going to develop circadian rhythms?

 Since, in these first few months, Baby is probably going to be waking up so often to feed that new parents can start to have a little trouble telling day from night themselves.
 It can be hard to tell how Baby is going to learn to start distinguishing between little naps and the big sleep-time that night is eventually supposed to be.
 As she grows, though, she is going to start to be able to sleep for longer and longer periods of time.